U.S. Agent: Devil's Reign

 It is an election year and as part of his re election campaign during the "Devil's Reign" storyline, Mayor Wilson Fisk is gunning for the superhero community, making all super-powered activity within New York City prohibited.
 U.S. Agent is the leader of the latest iteration of Fisk's Thunderbolts as he leads Agony, Electro, and Rhino against Moon Knight as their first target.

-His enlistment is seen when he enters Fisk's office at the time when Agony, Electro, Rhino, Taskmaster, and Whiplash were present, introducing himself as "reporting for duty".
-U.S. Agent's pitch to Fisk to allow him to join the Thunderbolts is the fact that the criminals he has hired for the team are inevitably going to start playing by their own rules eventually.
-U.S. Agent promises to keep them on a short leash and make sure they play nice so that everyone stays safe and Fisk ends up looking good, adding "I don't walk the line.
+U.S. Agent promises to keep the Thunderbolts on a short leash and make sure they play nice so that everyone stays safe and Fisk ends up looking good, adding "I don't walk the line.
 I don't cross the line.
 I AM the line".
 True to his word, U.S. Agent prevents the Thunderbolts from keeping diamonds stolen during a robbery they stop for themselves by beating each member single-handedly and promising to turn them into a team, threatening that anyone who thinks otherwise "is gonna find themselves under my boot".
-What Fisk does not know is that the U.S. Agent is secretly working with the FBI to find any incriminating evidence of any illegal activities that Fisk has committed while in office, although Agony has her suspicions about his motives.
+What Fisk does not know is that the U.S. Agent is secretly working with the FBI to find any incriminating evidence of any illegal activities that Fisk has committed while in office, although Agony is suspicious of his motives.

-U.S. Agent and the Thunderbolts were involved in attempting to seize the mutant Krakoa gate and tree house in Central Park on the orders of Fisk, but was stopped by a plan hatched by Emma Frost who had the tree house declared as a mutant embassy and so protected by the United Nations as sovereign mutant territory.

-U.S. Agent and Agony would later encounter the Purple Child called Conviction who stated that Wilson Fisk kept her locked in Ravencroft to find a way to replicate her abilities.
-U.S. Agent would question the legality of Fisk's request for the Thunderbolts to hunt down the children of the Purple Man, but Fisk used the pheromone-based powers of persuasion derived from the thumb of the Purple Man located within his cane to compel U.S. Agent to follow his orders.